Venture Kick

 Grant in 2017

-Thingdust AG, founded in 2017 and based in Lucerne, Switzerland, specializes in the development of analytical devices that utilize the Internet of Things (IoT) to measure, analyze, and optimize office spaces.
-The company's technology employs multi-sensors to wirelessly transmit data regarding occupancy and indoor climate, allowing for real-time monitoring and management of various commercial environments, including desks, meeting rooms, and collaboration spaces.
-Thingdust's solutions assist facility managers and office stakeholders in optimizing space utilization and enhancing employee experience by providing visibility into available workspaces.
-Their clientele includes office furniture manufacturers, architects, consultancy firms, and facility management companies, all seeking to adapt to the evolving demands for modern, efficient workspaces.
+Thingdust AG is a technology-driven company based in Lucerne, Switzerland, founded in 2017.
+It specializes in the Internet of Things (IoT) by developing analytical devices that measure, analyze, and optimize office spaces.
+Utilizing a network of multi-sensors, Thingdust's products wirelessly transmit data on occupancy and indoor climate, enabling real-time monitoring and management of various commercial environments such as desks, meeting rooms, and collaboration areas.
+The company's solutions assist facility managers in maximizing space utilization and enhancing workplace efficiency, catering to a diverse clientele that includes office furniture manufacturers, architects, consultancy firms, and facility management professionals.

 Thingdust